Chandan-Shaw/Characterization/README.md

   The resistance value is measured in **Ohms (Ω)**

-  Given by Ohm’s Law:
+  Given by Ohm’s Law:   V=I×R

-  V=I×R

   **Used of Resistor**
    - Its main use is to limit or control the flow of electric current in a circuit.
    - To set biasing in amplifiers

-   -
+   ### 1.7 Capacitors
+   A capacitor is a passive electrical component that stores energy in the form of an electric field, defined by the      relation: ' Q = C * V ', where C is the capacitance in **Farads**.

 - ## 1.
 CMOS

   ### What Is CMOS ?